sarthology/Dev10/README.md

 ## Acknowledgments

-Thanks Dev.to👩🏻‍💻👨🏻‍💻, For being an inspiring platform
+Thanks Dev.to👩🏻‍💻👨🏻‍💻, for being a massively inspiring platform.

 Icons used from [flaticon](https://flaticon.com)